Alternative electric vehicles to Tesla that qualify for Canadian EV rebates

 The EVAP program exists specifically to make EVs more affordable for Canadians.
 Tesla chose not to participate, either by adjusting pricing or by establishing Canadian assembly.
 That's their call.
 But it means every competitor on the EVAP list has a $5,000 head start, and many of them were already cheaper to begin with.

-The Kia EV4 at $33,995 after rebate is the value champion.
+If the projected EV4 pricing holds, it is the value champion on paper.
 The Equinox EV at $41,199 is the safest all-around pick.
 The Kona Electric and VW ID.4 split the difference beautifully.
 And the EV6 gives you driving thrills that the Model Y can only dream about.

 Tesla still makes good cars.
 But in a market where a $5,000 rebate is sitting there for the taking, buying a Tesla means you're paying more for less — and choosing brand loyalty over your own wallet.